Ray Monde Biography

 Monde works primarily in mixed media, collage and synthetic polymer paint, to create heavily textured works.
 There’s a sense of destruction and rebirth in his works as he destroys old advertisements to create new artworks.

 Monde’s work explore themes of persecution, isolation and redemption.
 His first exhibition at Tap Gallery, A Dingo Ate My Baby, 2012, charted the media sideshow surrounding the death of Azaria Chamberlain.
 His solo show Dry your Tears, Stur Gallery 2014, and It’s for your own good, M16 Artspace, delved into the childhood experiences that shape our lives as adults.
 In 2019 Monde exhibited Backyard Summer with Michael Reid Murrurundi, looking into the private-public lives of suburban gothic landscapes.

-Monde was a semi-finalist in the Doug Moran Portrait Prize in 2017, finalist in the Blacktown Art Prize and Hawkesbury Art Prize in 2019 and the Gold Coast Art Prize, 2015.
+Monde was a finalist in the National Works on Paper Prize 2020, finalist in the Blacktown Art Prize and Hawkesbury Art Prize in 2019, semi-finalist in the Doug Moran Portrait Prize in 2017 and the Gold Coast Art Prize, 2015.
 His work is in private collections in Australia, USA, UK and UAE.